optimus-forecasting-and-polling/Firehouse-0ptimus-Battleground-March-2019/README.md

 # Firehouse-0ptimus-Battleground-March-2019
-This repo contains outputs from our Michigan, Pennsylvania, and Wisconsin Likely Voters Poll Conducted March 19-21, 2019.
+This repo contains outputs from our Michigan, Pennsylvania, and Wisconsin Likely Voters Poll conducted March 19-21, 2019.

 <a href="">Methodology Statement</a>